 A physical examination is required by law for all pupils entering preschool, kindergarten (or first grade, if a child did not attend kindergarten), sixth grade, and students transferring into Illinois from out of state or out of country to CCSD 89 in other grades.
+New students who register after October 15 of the current school year shall have 30 days following registration to comply with the health examination and immunization regulations.
+If records are not complete at that time, the child could be subject to exclusion from school until the requirements are on file at the school.
+All health forms are available at www.ccsd89.org/health

 Proof of the student's required health examination and immunizations must be provided to the district by October 15 of the current school year or by an earlier date if established by the district.
 The examination must be completed within one year prior to entry into one of the above grades (or transfer from out of state or out of the country to CCSD 89) and must include: